AC Horsens

 Alliance Club Horsens (/da/), commonly referred to as AC Horsens (/da/) or simply Horsens, is a Danish professional football club based in Horsens, Central Denmark Region.
-Founded in 1994, as a superstructure on Horsens fS (founded 1915), Stensballe IK and FC Horsens, the club competes in the Danish 1st Division, the second tier of the Danish football league system.
+Founded in 1994, as a superstructure on Horsens fS (founded 1915), Stensballe IK and FC Horsens, the club competes in the Danish Superliga following promotion in 2025-2026 from the 1st Division, the second tier of the Danish football league system.
 Both Stensballe IK and FC Horsens has later left the cooperation, and only Horsens fS remains.

 History

 When the new team started in 1994, Horsens fS had finished sixth in the 1994–95 1st Division season, which qualified AC Horsens to play for promotion to the 1994–95 Superliga through the 1994 Qualifying League.
 As AC Horsens only won two of 14 matches, and finished last in the Qualifying League, they missed their opportunity of instant promotion for the Superliga.

 In the first half of the 1994–95 1st Division season, AC Horsens finished at the bottom of the table after winning only a single game, and did not proceed to the Qualification League.
-In the second half of the season, AC Horsens managed three victories, but finished dead last and were relegated to the 2nd Division.
+In the second half of the season, AC Horsens managed three victories, but finished last and were relegated to the 2nd Division.
 AC Horsens spent two seasons in the 2nd Division before winning promotion back to the 1st Division.
 From the 1997–98 1st Division season forward, AC Horsens established itself as a consistent part of the 1st Division, as they finished just below the promotion candidates for five consecutive seasons.

 In July 2001, Horsens hired former Danish international Kent Nielsen as their new manager.
 The 2002–03 1st Division season did not go well for Den Gule Fare (The Yellow Danger).
 After the winterbreak halfway through the season, the club was close to relegation to the 2nd Division, but a good ending of the season secured an 11th place, seven points from the relegation zone.
 In the next season, ACH started out on amazing form.
 After 15 matches, AC Horsens were leading the 1st Division with 40 points, but a weak finish to the season saw the club surpassed by Silkeborg IF and Randers FC, who won promotion to the Superliga four points ahead of Horsens.
 In the 2004–05 1st Division season, Horsens finally succeeded in winning promotion.
 Though amassing only one point more than in the 2003–04 season, AC Horsens finished in the runner-up spot, trailing winners SønderjyskE by a single point.